-Then by 1932’s summer 150 miners were at work.
+By 1932’s summer 150 miners were at work.
 A few mines reopened, and in 1939 the government supported silver again.
 The price was set about 71 cents an ounce for two years, with possible renewal.
 Town stability at hand.
 But then two fires at two different Tombstone mine claims made further set-back.6

 At war’s end, the Federal Government had a program for mining exploration and ore purchase for five years.
 But six more fires plagued mine claims during those years.6

 Fires are a terrible thing.
 They destroy works that people have created and put labor into.
-Often they bring financial crunches and even ruin.
+Often they bring financial crunches, even ruin.
 But Tombstone has recovered again and again, from some devastating fires.
 This is just one of the reasons it has that well-known nickname –

 1 Rayfield, J.A.
 (1997).
 Tragedy in the Chicago fire and triumph in the architectural response.
 Northern Illinois University Libraries funded by the Illinois State Library.
 Retrieved from lib.niu.edu/1997/iht419734.html